jasonmacduffie/isles-of-maga/races.md

 Iavols are a race a humanoids with devilish features.
 Like the Draculs the Iavols had their own kingdoms on Honstrad but are not generally found in Maga.

-On Honstrad, the homeland of the Iavols was Sunset Isle.
+On Honstrad, the homeland of the Iavols was the Sunrise Isles.
 Unlike most other races, but like the Noctfel, the Iavols were serious demon worshippers.
 The primary Demon Lord worshipped by the Iavols was Solum, and the Iavols were harshly concerned with Solum's extreme view of justice and fair punishment.

 ### Mechanids